awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/upload-components.md

          ...
        Artifacts:
          - URI: s3://DOC-EXAMPLE-BUCKET/artifacts/MyGreengrassComponent/1.0.0/artifact.py
+           Unarchive: NONE
    ```

 **Note**
-You can add the `Unarchive: ZIP` option for a ZIP artifact to configure the AWS IoT Greengrass Core software to unzip the artifact when the component deploys\.
+You can use the `Unarchive: ZIP` option to configure the AWS IoT Greengrass Core software to unzip a ZIP artifact when the component deploys\.
+For more information about how to use ZIP artifacts in a component, see the [artifacts:decompressedPath recipe variable](component-recipe-reference.md#component-recipe-artifacts-decompressed-path)\.

 ------